jmcarlock/sdc-docker/README.md

 Without this, the RPi will run out of RAM and will crash at around 86% during the build.

-During building your RPi will run at 100% CPU for an extended amount of time.
-It will run hot, I've seen mine hit 85°C.
+During building your RPi will run at 100% CPU for an extended amount of time: it will run hot.
 I wouldn't recommend trying to build without a Heatsink, a fan is not necessary, but will speed up the process as the CPU will slow down as it reaches/exceeds 80°C.

 A basic build will take between 2 and 4 hours on a RPi 3B, and can be kicked off by: